okfn/handbook/text/courses/data-cleaning-invisible-man-in-spreadsheets.rst

 _____________________________

-From the Data Wrangling Handbook Recipe on Data Cleaning, run through `Problem 2: Whitespace and new lines - data that shouldn’t be there`_ using the GRAIN dataset.
+From the Data Wrangling Handbook Recipe on Data Cleaning, run through Problem 2: `Whitespace and new lines - data that shouldn’t be there`_ using the GRAIN dataset.
 This goes into more detail about the CLEAN and TRIM functions.

-.. _Problem 2: Whitespace and new lines - data that shouldn’t be there: http://schoolofdata.org/handbook/recipes/cleaning-data-with-spreadsheets/#problem-2-whitespace-and-new-lines-data-that-shouldnt-be-there
+.. _Whitespace and new lines - data that shouldn’t be there: http://schoolofdata.org/handbook/recipes/cleaning-data-with-spreadsheets/#problem-2-whitespace-and-new-lines-data-that-shouldnt-be-there

 Reading list
 ------------